metaplex-foundation/developer-hub/src/pages/mpl-hybrid/getting-started/index.md

 description: Get started with the MPL-Hybrid Smart Escrow program.
 ---

-Select the language / library you want to use below to get started with the new Metaplex Core Standard.
+Select the language / library you want to use below to get started with the new Metaplex Hybrid Program.

 {% quick-links %}